CtrlK

 Completeness

-Clearly answers 'what' (guides app registration, OAuth, MSAL integration) and 'when' with explicit USE FOR triggers.
-Additionally includes DO NOT USE FOR clauses with alternative skill recommendations, which strengthens routing clarity.
+Clearly answers both 'what' (guides app registration, OAuth, MSAL integration) and 'when' (explicit USE FOR clause with trigger terms).
+Additionally includes a DO NOT USE FOR clause that further clarifies boundaries and redirects to other skills.

 3 / 3